HIMANSHUNEGI2004/HIMANSHUNEGI2004/README.md

 - 👋 Hi, I’m @HIMANSHUNEGI2004
-- 👀 I’m interested in coding ,travelling and cricket.
+- 👀 I’m interested in coding ,travelling and cricket
 - 🌱 I’m currently learning DSA
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on my Projects
 - 📫 If you want to contact mail me at himunegi6446@gmail.com

 <!---